Pacific Southwest, Region 9: Superfund

 Deleted Date: 09/10/91

-The Jibboom Junkyard site is approximately 9 acres in size, although roughly 7 acres have been covered by an interstate highway.
+The Jibboom Junkyard site is approximately 9 acres in size, although roughly 7 acres have been covered by an interstate highway (I-5).
 A former electric generating plant immediately north of the Jibboom site covers approximately 2 additional acres which have been addressed by State cleanup actions.
 The site, formerly owned by the Associated Iron and Metals Company, began operations in 1951.
 Operations included metal salvaging of a variety of materials such as railroad cars, army tanks, batteries, and electric transformers.
 Some scrap metal debris was disposed of on site, and transformer oil was poured onto the ground.
-Operations ceased in 1965, the same year the California Department of Transportation purchased the property.
-Following cleanup of the contaminated soil, the 2.3-acre uncovered section of the site used by the original salvage yard has been transformed into a city park along the Sacramento River, the Robert T. Matsui Riverfront Park.
+Operations ceased in 1965, when the California Department of Transportation purchased the property.
+Following EPA's cleanup of the contaminated soil, the 2.3-acre uncovered section of the site used by the original salvage yard was transformed into a city park along the Sacramento River, the Robert T. Matsui Riverfront Park.
 State cleanup actions of the property north of Jibboom Park included removal of underground storage tanks and contaminated soil and fencing of some area around an historic old electric power generating plant.
-Approximately 10,000 people live within one mile of the site as of 2007.
-The bicycle path adjacent to the site receives regular traffic during the week as a route to and from work.
+Approximately 10,000 people live within one mile of the site.
+The bicycle path on the river levee adjacent to the site receives regular traffic as a popular recreation route and during the week as a route to and from work.
 The city's drinking water is taken from the river along the western edge of the site.
-The river also is used for recreation and irrigation, and the levee along the river is a paved regional bike path.
+The river also is used for recreation and irrigation.
 The site is in the flood plain for the Sacramento River.

-The successful return of the clean Site for use as the Robert T. Matsui Riverfront Park has been acknowledged as an example by EPA.
+The successful return of the clean Site for use as the Robert T. Matsui Riverfront Park has been acknowledged by EPA as an example of Superfund site reuse.
 Please click here to access this Return to Use Initiative Fact Sheet.

 Contaminants and Risks